detectivevoke/uno/README.md

 # uno

-I remade UNO in python, not finished.
+I remade UNO (the game) in python, not finished.

 Currently uploaded:
   - UNO base